-This itinerary is the plan.
+The above basic itinerary is the plan.
 The actual tour may vary slightly due to weather, road conditions or other things beyond our control.
-We also have built in some flexibility and will decide some details based on the best options on the day; we adjust our plans to take advantage of weather changes or new opportunities.
+We have built in some flexibility and will decide some details based on the best options on the day.
+We adjust our plans to take advantage of weather changes or new opportunities.